ckong316/react-reflux-demo/README.md

 - The top level component populates the props properties of all its children, and the map is updated

 To Run:
--npm install
+- npm install
--webpack
+- webpack
--python app.py
+- python app.py